 UNESCO Old Town

-The historic centre of Vilnius has cobblestone streets lined with buildings from almost all architectural styles and I was surprised to discover it’s one of the most beautiful Old Town’s in Eastern Europe.
-There are huge squares, cute narrow lane ways and too many churches to count.
-The diversity of architecture and its influence on the rest of region granted the city UNESCO status.
-Wander through the streets for hours or go cafe hopping.
+The historic centre of Vilnius has cobblestone streets lined with buildings from almost all architectural styles and I was surprised to discover it’s one of the most beautiful Old Towns in the East of Europe.

 Cathedral Square